ranfysvalle02/blog-drafts/coachgtm.md

 CoachGTM is more than just a bot; its is part of the MongoDB team.
 It utilizes an extensive knowledgebase to offer technical guidance, process assistance, and industry expertise.

+Connecting MDB technical questions to underlying business problems so that we can become more intimate with our customers thereby unlocking longer term value.

+Goals: build trust, build credibility, build champions.

 ## The Birth of CoachGTM

 The journey of CoachGTM started when James Underhill, Director of Sales Operations and Strategy at MongoDB, asked Fabian Valle, a hacker/engineer in SalesOps, if he could create a Slackbot that could act as a technical question responder.
 Despite never having created a Slackbot before, Fabian, along with SK from the product side, took up the challenge.
 The result was a quick, value-adding solution that was well-received by the sales team.
 Quickly becoming a permanent member of the MongoDB ecosystem, CoachGTM continues to add value today with more features planned in the roadmap.